Durga1534/Freelance_Flow/docs/auth-flow.md

 # 🔐 Authentication Flow (How I Built It)

-This doc explains how user authentication works in **FreelanceFlow**, my full-stack freelance manager.
-I used **Appwrite** for auth and **Next.js App Router** for routing.
-The main goal was to protect all dashboard routes unless the user is logged in.
+This doc explains how user authentication works in **FreelanceFlow** the SaaS I built to manage freelance projects, I used **Appwrite** for auth and **Next.js App Router** for routing.
+All dashboard routes are server‑protected.

 ```
 / (public) ─► /login  ─► ✅ if session → /dashboard